William-J-Daniels/DanielsAst390/README.md

 mkdir build && cd build && cmake .. && make

+Building the homework writeups is enabled by default, but may be disabled by setting build_docs to OFF.

 Run instructions:

 Executables are placed in subdirectories of the build directory corresponding